 Information on how market risk relating to financial instruments is managed is set out in Chapter 5 "Risk factors and risk management" of the Universal Registration Document.
 Qualitative information on the measurement of the carrying amount and fair value of financial instruments is provided in the "Financial instruments" section of Note 1 "Accounting policies and principles" above.
-Quantitative information on the carrying amount of financial instruments is provided in the "Accounting the above "Insurance investments" section of Note 5.3 to the financial statements.
-Quantitative information on the fair value of financial instruments is provided in the above % of financial instruments is provided in the above % of financial instruments is provided in the above Note 6.5 "Fair value of financial assets recognised in the balance sheet at amortised cost" and Note 11 "Information on financial instruments measured at fair value" to the financial statements.
+Quantitative information on the carrying amount of financial instruments is provided in the above "Insurance investments" section of Note 5.3 to the financial statements.
+Quantitative information on the fair value of financial instruments is provided in the above Note 6.5 "Fair value of financial assets recognised in the balance sheet at amortised cost" and Note 11 "Information on financial instruments measured at fair value" to the financial statements.